-Cannabis Movers & Shakers: MedMen, Rolling Stone Culture Council, Sierra Constellation, Cansortium, Terra Tech, Flora Growth | Benzinga
+Cannabis Movers & Shakers: MedMen, Rolling Stone Culture Council, Sierra Constellation, Cansortium, Terra Tech, Flora Growth - Benzinga

 MedMen Appoints Reece Fulgham As Interim CFO

-Cannabis retailer MedMen Enterprises Inc. (CSE:MMEN) (OTCQX:MMNFF) appointed Reece Fulgham as its Interim CFO.
+Cannabis retailer MedMen Enterprises Inc. MMEN MMNFF appointed Reece Fulgham as its Interim CFO.

 Fulgham replaces Zeeshan Hyder, who opted to step down from the position.